airborne-commando/OPSEC-OSINT-Tools/README.md

 ## Privacy-Conscious People
 - OSINT can be used to check how outsiders can break into their computing devices.
+- OSINT can also be used on oneself to secure privacy.

 ## Non-Governmental Organizations
 - Bellingcat, the Center for Information Resilience, and Oryx are examples of non-governmental organizations that use OSINT.